Last updated on December 6, 2025

 Are Custom Sleeves Legal?

-Yes, as long as the sleeves could not be considered offensive, and every sleeve is identical.
-If a sleeve is chipped in a small but noticable way, the marking can make it illegal to play with.
+Yes custom sleeves are legal as long as the sleeves could not be considered offensive, and every sleeve is identical.
+If a sleeve is chipped in a small but noticeable way, the marking can make it illegal to play with in any official tournament.
 When it comes to custom sleeves, the durability of the artwork is the next most important thing.
 Like I said, shuffling puts a serious toll on your sleeves in the long run.
 Art that isn’t printed directly onto the sleeve often chips and scrapes off just from shuffling, and would make them illegal.

 Are There Custom Inner Sleeves?